Therapeutic radiographers specialise in the planning, administration and aftercare of radiotherapy treatment for patients, most of whom have cancer

 - flexibility and the ability to adapt to developments in working practices.

 In order to be accepted on to a degree programme, many universities will expect you to have visited an imaging or radiotherapy department.
 Contact the university's therapeutic radiotherapy admissions tutor or the hospital's radiotherapy department practice educator to arrange time work shadowing a therapeutic radiographer.
 Search the list of NHS Trusts for contact details.

 Previous work with the public, particularly in a health-related role, is also useful.

-Approximately 90% of all radiographers in the UK are employed by the NHS.
 There is currently a national shortage of therapeutic radiographers, which means the likelihood of finding a job is relatively good, particularly if you can be geographically flexible.
 You may also work in private hospitals and clinics or research establishments, or within education, conducting research and training radiographers.